-Activists, medics: Gas attack near Syrian capital kills 40
+Syrian rescuers, medics say gas attack near capital kills 40

 - Moose stomps man's foot in Alaska after he kicks her

+The Syrian government, in a statement posted on the state-run news agency SANA, strongly denied the allegations.
+It said the claims were “fabrications” by the Army of Islam rebel group, calling it a “failed attempt” to impede government advances.

+“The army, which is advancing rapidly and with determination, does not need to use any kind of chemical agents,” the statement said.

-Syrian government forces resumed their offensive on rebel-held Douma on Friday afternoon after a 10-day truce collapsed over disagreement regarding the evacuation of opposition fighters.
+Syrian government forces resumed their offensive on rebel-held Douma on Friday afternoon after a 10-day truce collapsed over disagreement regarding the evacuation of Army of Islam fighters.
 Violence resumed days after hundreds of opposition fighters and their relatives left Douma toward rebel-held areas in northern Syria.
 Douma is the last rebel stronghold in eastern Ghouta.

 The alleged gas attack in Douma comes almost exactly a year after a chemical attack in the northern Syrian town of Khan Sheikhoun killed dozens of people.
-That attack prompted U.S. President Donald Trump to order a missile attack on a Syrian air base.
+That attack prompted the U.S. to launch several dozen Tomahawk cruise missiles at a Syrian air base.
+President Donald Trump said the attack was meant to deter further Syrian use of illegal weapons.

 The Syrian government and its ally, Russia, denied any involvement in the alleged gas attack.

 Douma is in the suburbs of Damascus known as eastern Ghouta.
 A chemical attack in eastern Ghouta in 2013 that was widely blamed on government forces killed hundreds of people, prompting the U.S. to threaten military action before later backing down.